Ym4n/Electric-Drawer/README.md

 2. IR-reader/button signal connect to Arduino.
 3. Arduino decide which dirction to move or if it's possible to move.
 4. Arduino control stepper motor and sense inductive sensors.

+you can check mechanical design at solidworks folder or electrical design in electrical drawing .